-- To resize a single window without snapping, press SHIFT while dragging window border. - Swap two window positions by pressing ALT while dragging the window title bar. - To snap a window into an empty space, press SHIFT while dragging.
+- To resize a single window without snapping, press SHIFT while dragging window border. - When tiled windows cover the workspace, swap two window positions by pressing ALT while dragging the window title bar. - To snap a window into an empty space, press SHIFT while dragging.